zyx124/extended_kalman_filter/README.md

 in which (xr, yr, thetar) represent the state of the robot and (xl, yl) indicate the location of landmarks.
 There are also noise for the sensor measurements.

-To run it, first build it in the workspace and then source the setup.bash (if you use zsh, source setup.zsh).

-Then in the terminal:
+To run it, first build it in the workspace and then source the setup.bash (if you use zsh, source setup.zsh).Then in the terminal:

 ```
 roslaunch state_estimator estimator.launch